General Product Terms

 Some Trade Terms

 Broker - Someone who resells the inventory of others.
-Many are small home based business with no tangible inventory and no financial substance.
-You want to avoid dealing with brokers on items like clothing by the piece or shoes by the pair as they may not be completely familiar with the products they are selling you and they put a markup on the products.
+Many are small business with no tangible inventory and no financial substance.
+They may not be completely familiar with the products they are selling you and they put a markup on the products.
 When you purchase these types of items direct from the distributor you avoid the broker's markup.
 Many distributors will help you out if there are problems with an order while a broker might not since they never had the products to start with.
 Many large retail companies use liquidation companies to distribute their products.
 These are usually truckload offerings of items like general merchandise.
 A good broker can be very helpful in these situations if they know the market and put you in good products at a good price.

 Distributor - A business that buys and sells products.
-Substantial distributors generally own most of the merchandise they sell that is less than a truckload.
-Many own truckloads as well.
-You generally get better pricing and service through a distributor rather than a broker on many items.
+Substantial distributors generally own most of the merchandise they sell.
+You generally get better pricing and service through a distributor rather than a broker.

 FOB - Free on board.
 Where the product is located and ships from.

 Direct Ship - When products are shipped directly from their source like a retailers distribution center.
-We feel this is the best way to receive general merchandise and many other non apparel items.
+It can also be from a jobber/prpocessors locaton where the mercahndise has been gone through.

 Cherry Picking - The widespread practice of removing premium items from pallets once they are in a distributors warehouse.
 This is why we recommend direct shipments on many products which is the best insurance against cherry picking.